Search for: efficiency

 Developing general methods that rely on column data for the efficiency estimation of operating (existing) distillation columns has been overlooked in the literature.
 Most of the available methods are based on empirical mass transfer and hydraulic relations correlated to laboratory data.
 Therefore, these methods may not be sufficiently accurate when applied to industrial columns.
 In this paper, an applicable and accurate method was developed for the efficiency estimation of distillation columns filled with trays.
 This method can calculate efficiency as well as mass and heat transfer coefficients without using any empirical mass transfer or hydraulic correlations and without the need to...

-Article International Journal of Environmental Research ; 2020 ; Abbaspour, M ; Abedi, Z ; Ahmadian, M ; Sharif University of Technology
+Promotion of low-carbon economy through efficiency analysis: A case study of a petrochemical plant, Article International Journal of Environmental Research ; 2020 ; Abbaspour, M ; Abedi, Z ; Ahmadian, M ; Sharif University of Technology

 Springer Science and Business Media Deutschland GmbH 2020